Garvit2809/CS_F301_AES_DES_Cryptography/README.md

 These observations emphasize the trade-offs between safety and raw performance inherent in the design and execution of cryptographic algorithms in Rust and C++

+# Relation with the course

+## 1. Memory Safety and Ownership in Rust
+Rust's emphasis on memory safety, driven by its ownership system and borrow checker, significantly influences the implementation of both AES and DES.
+The ownership system ensures that cryptographic operations are conducted without the risk of common vulnerabilities such as buffer overflows.
+This is particularly critical in the context of cryptographic algorithms where low-level operations demand precision and robust memory management.
+The borrow checker guarantees the validity of references, mitigating memory-related errors.
+The meticulous handling of memory in Rust contributes not only to the security of the implementation but also to the predictability of memory usage.

+## 2. Performance Optimization in C++
+C++'s focus on performance optimization becomes evident in the execution of cryptographic algorithms, especially with the resource-intensive AES algorithm.
+The language provides fine-grained control over low-level details, allowing for manual memory management and optimization tailored to the computational complexities of cryptographic operations.
+In the context of AES, where intricate mathematical operations are prevalent, C++ empowers developers to fine-tune the code for optimal execution.
+The numbers attest to this, showcasing C++'s prowess in handling computationally intensive tasks with a balance of speed and efficiency.

+## 3. Strong Typing and Security in Rust
+Rust's strong typing plays a crucial role in ensuring the consistency and correctness of data handling in cryptographic implementations.
+The emphasis on strong typing minimizes the risk of unintended data manipulations, aligning with the project's commitment to security.
+The AES and DES algorithms benefit from Rust's type system, as it prevents type-related errors that could compromise the integrity of the cryptographic operations.
+While Rust introduces an additional layer of type safety, the implementation demonstrates that this does not come at the expense of performance, as evidenced by competitive execution times.

+## 4. Ownership, Borrowing, and Concurrency in Rust
+The application of Rust's ownership and borrowing principles extends beyond memory safety.
+In the context of cryptographic algorithms, ownership and borrowing contribute to safe concurrency.
+The AES and DES implementations in Rust are inherently equipped to handle parallel processing, ensuring that data races do not compromise the security and correctness of the cryptographic operations.
+Rust's ownership system shines as a powerful ally in maintaining thread safety without sacrificing the performance needed for efficient encryption and decryption.

+## 5. Benchmarking and Profiling
+The project incorporates benchmarking and profiling tools to quantitatively assess the performance characteristics of both C++ and Rust implementations.
+Profilers such as Dhat and VTune Profiler allow us to delve into the memory utilization, CPU usage, and execution times.
+These numbers are not just metrics; they are a reflection of the impact of language choices on the real-world execution of cryptographic algorithms.
+The benchmarks serve as tangible proof points, validating the effectiveness of language-specific features and optimizations in achieving the project's goals.

 ## Cryptographic Tool Features

 ### Encryption